algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 **Implementation:**

-- **Branching Strategy:** employing feature, development, and main branches for a structured workflow
+- **Branching Strategy:** Employing feature, development, and main branches for a structured workflow.
-- **Commit Guidelines:** encouraging clear and concise commit messages for improved readability
+- **Commit Guidelines:** Encouraging clear and concise commit messages for improved readability.
-- **GitHub Hosting:** utilizing GitHub as a hosting platform for our project
+- **GitHub Hosting:** Utilizing GitHub as a hosting platform for our project.
-- **Issue Tracking:** leveraging GitHub's issue tracking system for efficient bug reporting and task management
+- **Issue Tracking:** Leveraging GitHub's issue tracking system for efficient bug reporting and task management.

 **Branch protection rules:**
 The main branch is safeguarded.
 Pushing changes requires the creation of a pull request, with a mandatory review before merging.
 This ensures a thorough review process, promoting code quality and collaboration.

 ### System Requirements

-The system prerequisites for our Pac-Man® game have been meticulously defined to ensure seamless compatibility and optimal performance throughout the game's development and execution.
+The system prerequisites for our Pac-Man game have been meticulously defined to ensure seamless compatibility and optimal performance throughout the game's development and execution.

 #### Hardware Requirements

-- **Processor:** should support the x86 architecture, preferably a 16-bit processor to faithfully replicate the original game's environment
+- **Processor:** Should support the x86 architecture, preferably a 16-bit processor to faithfully replicate the original game's environment.
-- **Memory:** minimum of 512 KB RAM, with a recommended 1 MB or higher for enhanced performance
+- **Memory:** Minimum of 512 KB RAM, with a recommended 1 MB or higher for enhanced performance.
-- **Storage:** at least 10 MB of free disk space is necessary for game installation and saving game data
+- **Storage:** At least 10 MB of free disk space is necessary for game installation and saving game data.
-- **Input Devices:** keyboard integration is essential for gameplay control
+- **Input Devices:** Keyboard integration is essential for gameplay control.

 #### Software Requirements

-- **Operating System:** the DOSBox emulator is a mandatory prerequisite, providing a DOS environment on modern operating systems to accurately emulate the game's intended runtime environment
+- **Operating System:** The DOSBox emulator is a mandatory prerequisite, providing a DOS environment on modern operating systems to accurately emulate the game's intended runtime environment.
-- **Programming Language:** NASM (Netwide Assembler) is required for Assembly language development, chosen for its direct compatibility with x86 architecture and efficiency in handling low-level operations
+- **Programming Language:** NASM (Netwide Assembler) is required for Assembly language development, chosen for its direct compatibility with x86 architecture and efficiency in handling low-level operations.
-- **Development Tools:** a robust text editor (e.g., VSCode) is essential for coding, integrated with version control systems like Git for source code management.
-Compatibility with debugging tools that support Assembly language, NASM, and DOSBox integration is crucial for efficient development and troubleshooting
+- **Development Tools:** A robust text editor (e.g., VSCode) is essential for coding, integrated with version control systems like Git for source code management.
+Compatibility with debugging tools that support Assembly language, NASM, and DOSBox integration is crucial for efficient development and troubleshooting.

 #### Compatibility

-- **Operating Systems:** compatible with DOS environments provided by DOSBox on macOS and Windows.
+- **Operating Systems:** Compatible with DOS environments provided by DOSBox on macOS and Windows.
 The game should seamlessly execute on both modern and legacy systems that meet the specified hardware requirements.
-Emphasis on backward compatibility is crucial to preserve the authenticity of the gameplay experience
+Emphasis on backward compatibility is crucial to preserve the authenticity of the gameplay experience.

-- **DOSBox Emulator:** the game is designed to ensure robustness and consistent performance within the DOSBox emulator, which serves as the cornerstone of our development and testing environment.
-This emphasis is critical for maintaining the stability and playability of the game across various platforms
+- **DOSBox Emulator:** The game is designed to ensure robustness and consistent performance within the DOSBox emulator, which serves as the cornerstone of our development and testing environment.
+This emphasis is critical for maintaining the stability and playability of the game across various platforms.

 ### Code Organization